raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 plt.savefig('EI.png',  bbox_inches='tight')
 ```
 I wanted to save the graphs to be able to use them in my word doc later.
 I found that if I didn't
-add 'bbox_inches='tight', my saved png would be cropped and I would lose some information
+add 'bbox_inches='tight', my saved png would be cropped and I would lose some information.

 ![Bar chart](/assets/img/Bar Chart eg.png)